 Kids coloring books require 30 pages, sell for $5.99, and compete with Disney.
-Adult coloring books need 70+ pages, command $9.99, but target stress-relief seekers with deep pockets.
+Adult coloring books need 70+ pages, command $9.99, and benefit from Amazon's higher 60% royalty rate at that price point.
 Neither is "better"—but one is better for YOU.
 Here's the complete comparison to choose your KDP coloring book niche.

 📊 Quick Comparison: Kids vs Adult Coloring Books